Dwight Schrute

-Dwight Kurt Schrute III (/ˈʃruːt/) is a fictional character on The Office (U.S.) and is portrayed by American actor Rainn Wilson.
-Dwight's character was a salesman and the assistant to the regional manager, at the fictional paper distribution company, Dunder Mifflin, before his promotions in later seasons of the show.
-He also ran a bed and breakfast at Schrute Farms, was a beet plantation owner, and, starting in Season 7, the owner of the business park in which Dunder Mifflin is located.
-He is known for his lack of social skills and common sense, but he is also known for his love of martial arts and the justice system.
+Dwight Kurt Schrute III (/ˈʃruːt/) is a character on the American television series The Office and is portrayed by American actor Rainn Wilson.
+Dwight is a salesman and assistant to Michael Scott, at the fictional paper distribution company Dunder Mifflin, before his promotions in later seasons of the show.
+He also runs a bed and breakfast at Schrute Farms, is a beet plantation owner, and in Season 7, becomes the owner of the business park in which Dunder Mifflin is located.